kidGodzilla/event-layer/README.md

 # Electric Love
-An analytics abstraction layer.
+A very very simple abstraction layer for analytics code.
 Write your events once, then send them where ever you want.

 ## What is it?